“Perhaps nothing in our society is more needed for those in positions of authority than accountability.” ~ Larry Burkett

 So the Lord sent Nathan the prophet to tell David this story…(after hearing the story)… David was furious.
 “As surely as the Lord lives,” he vowed, “any man who would do such a thing deserves to die!”
 Then Nathan said to David, “You are that man!
 Then David confessed to Nathan, “I have sinned against the Lord.” (from 2 Samuel 12:1-13 NLT)

-Notice that Nathan was wise, caring, gentle and honest in his confrontation of David.
+Notice that Nathan was wise, caring, gentle and honest in his confrontation with David.
 Keep in mind he was confronting the king, the big boss, so Nathan also had to be bold and courageous.
 The story he told was very much like a case study that described a leader who had violated values that David held dear.
 By hearing the story, David gained a more objective perspective and could see the faults in the fictitious character that he couldn’t see in himself.
-No doubt David had been dealing with some blind spots.
-As we all do from time to time.
+No doubt, David had been dealing with some blind spots.
+That is also true for most of us.

 If you are the boss, encourage your team to “lead up” in order to make you a better leader.
 If you are on a leadership team, be humble, be wise, be courageous and appropriately confront wrong choices and actions.
-To do this successfully, your organization must be committed to cultivating trust through mutual accountability.
+To do this successfully, you must have a healthy culture with healthy relationships.